What is a DC Hipot test?

 The DC Hipot test, or high potential test, can provide important information about several subjects, and is a test feature that will not cause damage or degradation to the device under test (DUT), if done correctly.
-For more information on why the DC Hipot test is nondestructive, Click Here.
+Read more about why DC Hipot tests are not destructive.

 Below is a list of the most common failure modes and weaknesses found with the DC Hipot test.